A man borne of a virgin was destined for great things.

 Nessa gave birth on the banks of the River Conchobar as she traveled with her husband to visit friends.
 Cathbad told her to hold on till the following day so that her son would be born on the birthday of Jesus Christ… I’m detecting a bit of Christian interference here… oh, you too? 😁

-So Nessa dutifully sat on a flat stone as she was bid and held in all night the child which was ripping her apart to get out.
-Maybe she crossed her legs, or something.
+So Nessa dutifully sat on a flat stone as she was bid and held in all night the child which was ripping her apart to get out. for god’s sake, Nessa, just cross your legs and hold him in till morning, can’t you?
 The next morning, she popped out a son she named Conchobar, after the river he was born beside.
 Which he fell into as he was born, apparently.
 Or maybe the power of water birth was well known to our ancient female ancestors.

 Bear in mind that this is the same Nessa who prior to her pregnancy, single-handedly as a woman raised a war-band of 27 warriors and took off after her father’s murderers with them, intent on revenge and killing.
 What a creature of contrast she is!